Bioconductor/BiocWorkshops/230_Isserlin_RCy3_intro.md

 <div class="figure">
 <img src="/home/mramos/Source/github/BiocWorkshops/230_Isserlin_RCy3_intro/images/mesenem.png" alt="Example Enrichment Map created when running an enrichment analysis using EnrichmentBrowser ORA with the genes differential in Mesenchymal OV" width="678" />
-<p class="caption">(\#fig:mesenem_fig)Example Enrichment Map created when running an enrichment analysis using EnrichmentBrowser ORA with the genes differential in Mesenchymal OV</p>
+<p class="caption">(\#fig:mesenemfig)Example Enrichment Map created when running an enrichment analysis using EnrichmentBrowser ORA with the genes differential in Mesenchymal OV</p>
 </div>

 Annotate the Enrichment map to get the general themes that are found in the enrichment results.
 Often for very busy networks annotating the networks doesn't help to reduce the complexity but instead adds to it.
 To get rid of some of the pathway redundancy and density in the network create a summary of the underlying network.
 The summary network collapses each cluster to a summary node.
 Each summary node is annotated with a word tag (the top 3 words associated with the nodes of the cluster) that is computed using the Wordcloud app.